Best 49-Key MIDI Keyboards for Producers

 If you want enough range to play two-handed parts without the bulk of a full piano, a 49-key controller is the sweet spot.
 The best 49-key MIDI keyboards give you four octaves, pads and knobs for beat-making, and tight integration with your DAW — all in a footprint that still fits on a typical home-studio desk.
-Below is how to choose one, plus the real brands and models worth shortlisting.
+If you are weighing every size class, our wider roundup of the best MIDI keyboards puts these in context; below is how to choose a 49-key board, plus the real brands and models worth shortlisting.

 Quick answer